LoveweddingsNG Vendor Tips: Lets Talk ‘Exhibitions’

 So you’ve booked a stand, what next??
 It’s not time to fold up your arms and wait … Booking a stand is not enough.
 In fact its just the beginning.

-See it this way, paying for a stand is just like paying to rent a shop at the train station, you wouldn’t just stand there with your products in boxes and hope passengers will walk up to you, right?
-You’d probably get the shop decorated in your brand colors, consider displaying your products properly, hire sales reps, devise a strategy to get people into your shop, etc.
+See it this way, paying for a stand is just like paying to rent a shop at a popular street or at the train station, you wouldn’t just stand there with your products in boxes and hope passengers will walk up to you, right?
+You’ll probably get the shop decorated in your brand colors, consider displaying your products properly, hire sales reps, devise a strategy to get people into your shop, etc.

 It’s exactly the same with exhibition stands, paying for a stand is basically paying to tap into the audience that the show generates.
 You now need to build your stand into something that people cannot simply walk past.
 Use bright/warm colors but also ensure that your stand is consistent with your brand.